 The decision to come to therapy and commit to the therapeutic process is often very difficult and I admire the strength it takes for clients to make this commitment.
 Through my systemic lens of therapy I look forward to creating a client-centered plan and environment to reach every person’s individual mental health goals.

-Jacquelyn Williams, MA in Addiction Counseling states: I am a recovering addict, who by the grace of God, has been clean and sober since August 2nd, 2015.
-After receiving treatment at Adult and Teen Challenge in Princeton, WV for 13 months, I returned to my hometown of Cleveland TN, and completed my Associate’s degree in psychology through Cleveland State Community College, my Bachelor's degree in Psychology through King University, and finally my Master of Arts in Addiction Counseling graduating with high distinction.
+I am a recovering addict, who by the grace of God, has been clean and sober since August 2nd, 2015.
+After receiving treatment at Adult and Teen Challenge in Princeton, WV for 13 months, I returned to my hometown of Cleveland TN and completed my Associate’s degree in psychology through Cleveland State Community College, my bachelor's degree in psychology through King University, and finally, my Master of Arts in Addiction Counseling graduating with high distinction.
 I understand the struggle of addiction, after experiencing the devastating effects in my own life.
-I believe that God saved my life to help others who deal with this illness.
-Restoration is possible and a new life full of opportunities can be achieved by anyone who is tired of living a life of addiction.
-I have also dealt with debilitating mental health issues related to and sometimes cooccurring with addiction such as anxiety, depression, trauma, abuse, and shame.
-I believe that we need motivation for recovery.
+God saved my life to help others who deal with this illness.
+Restoration is possible and a

-I utilize motivational interviewing, positive psychology, and acceptance commitment therapy techniques to help clients identify their goals and motivational purpose in recovery.
 One of my favorite verses that helped me through my struggle, was Joel 2:25-26.
 “The Lord says, “I will give you back what you lost to the swarming locust, the hopping locust, the stripping locust, and the cutting locust.
 It was I who sent this great destroying army against you.
 Once again you will have all the food you want, and you will praise the Lord your God, who does these miracles for you.
 Never again will my people be disgraced.”
 With God’s grace and lots of work and processing, you can find peace again in a life free from drugs and alcohol.
 If you can imagine a better life, you can achieve a better life.
+Have you ever wondered, “Why did this happen to me”?
+I know that I have in my struggles, and I know that sometimes God can create a storm to get your attention.
+Sometimes the storm is what makes you turn back to him.

 The